Gravitational waves from eccentric binary neutron star mergers: Systematic biases and inadequacy of quasicircular

 \section{Results}

-The results of our analysis are discussed in the following, starting from the non-precessing and moving to the precessing case.
-In either scenario we study the recovered \ac{snr} and the biases in the source parameters.
-In this section $e$ always refers to the eccentricity at $f_0=$ 23~Hz (\ie~$e_0$).
+The results of our analysis are discussed in the following, starting from the nonprecessing and moving to the precessing case.
+In either scenario we study the recovered \ac{snr} and source parameters.
+In this section $e$ always refers to the eccentricity at $f_0=$ 23~Hz (\ie,~$e_0$).